KaraKataKama/gmr-stuff/README.md

 - do not hide chat window
 - record a video (from start of client till encountered issue)
 - DM to **{YOUR_DISCORD_ID}** with
-   - Unlocker type (HWT, Tinkr, Magick)
+   - Unlocker type (HWT, Tinkr, Magic)
    - Description of issue
    - Video as attachment/link
    - Downloaded plugin as attachment